Applying small kitchen decorating ideas to your tiny space will help it show better on the real estate market.

 Reflective surfaces, like glass tile backsplash, stainless steel, sleek cabinets and shiny hardwood floors will illuminate your kitchen by amplifying natural and artificial light.

 A mirrored backsplash may seem like a “no-brainer,” but they're actually very “taste specific” and require constant cleaning.
-Instead, put up a light colored tiled backsplash that'll reflect light and increase the feeling of openness in the space.
+Instead, put up a light colored tile backsplash that'll reflect light and increase the feeling of openness in the space.